Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 This is a more advanced TX mode - radioteletype.
 It can be enabled with `rttyEnable`, it's frequency is set with `rttyFrequencyMhz`.<br>
 Transmission baud rate is determined by the `rttyBitDelay` value and indicates the delay in microseconds used after each bit begins.
 For baud rate 45 set the delay to 22000 and for the 75 baud - 13333.<br>
 The message format is determined by the `rttyShortenMsg`.
 This setting is explained further down in the [radio operation](#radio-signals-operation).<br>
 `RTTY_RADIO_MARK_OFFSET` and `RTTY_RADIO_SPACE_OFFSET` can determine offset values written to frequency offset registers of the radio chip.
 If you don't want to customize the RTTY shift, leave this at default.
-There is an issue where offsets larger than 1 (0x02 - 0x01 = 1[base10] -> 270Hz) make errors in RTTY transmissions.
+In some tests, there was an issue where offsets larger than 1 (0x02 - 0x01 = 1[base10] -> 270Hz) made errors in RTTY transmissions. <br>

 ```cpp
 bool horusEnable = true; //horus v2 tx mode
 float horusFrequencyMhz = 434.74;
 int horusBdr = 100;
 ```
 This is the best transmission mode to use.
-Enabled via `horusEnable`, frequency set with `horusFrequencyMhz`, the baud rate is set with `horusBdr`, with 100 bdr recommmended.
+Enabled via `horusEnable`, frequency set with `horusFrequencyMhz`, the baud rate is set with `horusBdr`, with 100 bdr recommmended. <br>

 ```cpp
 bool bufTxEnable = false; //alpha state! mode
 float fskFrequencyMhz = 436; //txBuf tx frequency
 ```
 This mode is currently not supported - it was created during tests to apply a FSK/GFSK modulation with data transmitted at higher rates.
-Should remain false unless under development.
+Should remain false unless under development. <br>

 ```cpp
 bool radioEnablePA = false;  //default tx state